torvalds/linux/Documentation/scheduler/sched-energy.rst

 6.5 Scale-invariant utilization signals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to make accurate prediction across CPUs and for all performance states, EAS needs frequency-invariant and CPU-invariant PELT signals.
+In order to make accurate predictions across CPUs and for all performance states, EAS needs frequency-invariant and CPU-invariant PELT signals.
 These can be obtained using the architecture-defined arch_scale{cpu,freq}_capacity() callbacks.